 Summing Up Music Theory On YouTube

-To sum up the channels we’ve mentioned above, YouTube is an amazing resource for revision and brushing up your knowledge on certain music theory topics.
+To sum up the channels I’ve mentioned above, YouTube is an amazing resource for revision and brushing up your knowledge on certain music theory topics.

 It isn’t however the best substitute for a dedicated music teacher or a course or book that walks you through in order.